MyPaipoBoards | New! Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Trevor Yamamoto Interview by Bob Green and Kim Green Questions and e-Mail Interview by Bob Green and Kim Green.
 December 4, 2009.
 San Francisco, California, USA.
 Surfer of many craft rediscovering paipo.
 Trevor discusses riding the paipo as a youth in Hawai`i and later as an adult in the San Francisco Bay area.

 Steve Zane Interview by Kim Green.
 March 25, 2011.
 Palo Alto, California, USA.
-From 'barn doors' to Paipo Nui.
-Steve recalls his teenage years in Hawaii.
+From 'barn doors' to Paipo Nui Steve recalls his teenage years in Hawaii.
 He started out, like many other kids, on a home-made board before buying one of Val Valentine's Paipo Nui boards.
 Steve kept riding a paipo while his friends moved onto stand-up boards.
 On a recent trip to Hawaii he came across the Paul Lindbergh's Hawaii Paipo Design boards, a modern version of the Paipo Nui.

 Also see my Bibliography for Paipo Research and